DizNicolasAmor/interviews-practice/DATABASES.md

 - Column-family stores: Organize data into columns instead of rows (e.g., Cassandra).
 - Graph databases: Focus on relationships between data entities (e.g., Neo4j).

-### 26. How does database indexing impact query performance?
+### 26. How does indexing impact query performance?

 ### 27. Explain the concept of a database transaction isolation level.